divnix/std/ROADMAP.md

 # Roadmap

-The freestyle history of the project was productive at its time.
+The freestyle history of the project was productive during the alpha stage, but as the code stabilizes, so too must our processes.
-But recently, it has been outgrowing its freedom to freestyle.

 This roadmap gives an overview of the short and mid term direction that the project aims to take.